isabasi/cathos/README.md

 3. Move fungusdata into the /jetson-inference/python/training/classification/data directory, and unzip using the unzip command on the terminal

-4. Move fungusmodel into the /jetson-inference/python/training/classification/models director
+4. Move fungusmodel into the /jetson-inference/python/training/classification/models directory

 5. Finding the image that you want to identify, import it anywhere into the nano and copy the file path